Probing scalar field with generic extreme mass-ratio inspirals around Kerr black holes: Discussion

 \section{Discussion}

-EMRIs, being one of the key sources for next-generation detectors such as LISA, are expected to provide unparalleled tests of GR in the strong-field regime.
-Their extreme sensitivity to background spacetime makes them ideal probes for uncovering subtle deviations from GR and for detecting potential signatures of new fundamental fields.
-Accurate modeling of the effects of a scalar field on EMRIs is crucial for achieving precise estimations of source parameters.
-Such modeling enables exquisite precision in extracting physical information and identifying potential deviations from GR.
+EMRIs are one of the most promising target sources for next-generation space-based detectors such as LISA, offering an unparalleled opportunity to test GR in the strong-field regime.
+These sources serve also as probes of beyond-GR effects due to their extreme sensitivity to small perturbations through inspiral dynamics, reflected in observables, including those arising from additional radiation channels such as scalar emission, even when the background spacetime remains effectively Kerr.
+Accurate modeling of scalar field effects in EMRIs is therefore crucial for robust parameter estimation, enabling precise extraction of source properties and the potential identification of additional radiation channels beyond vacuum GR dynamics, i.e., scalar-induced effects in our context.

 Recently, computing EMRIs beyond GR has made significant progress in presenting the constraint on scalar charge in the framework of perturbation theory, where these corrections are reflected in the fluxes emitted from the circular, inclined and eccentric insprialling orbits~\cite{Maselli:2020zgv,Maselli:2021men,Barsanti:2022ana,Barsanti:2022vvl,Burke:2023lno,DellaRocca:2024pnm,Speri:2024qak}.
 In this paper, we first compute the modifications of the scalar charge on generic EMRI fluxes, the gravitational and scalar fluxes can be computed over a three-dimensional grid $(e,p-p_{\rm sp},x)$ to generate fluxes efficiently using the interpolation method, enabling us to evolve the orbital parameters adiabatically.
 By evolving the inspirals up to the merger for cases with and without a scalar charge, the impact of the scalar charge $q_s$ on EMRI waveforms can be evaluated through the computation of dephasing and mismatch.